dolittle-platform/Authentication/Deployment/README.md

 ##### Configuring the network
 First, set the IP of your host machine (reachable from a Docker container) to the `HOST_IP` in the `.env` file.

+> If you're on a Linux host, you can find the IP from the `inet` field of the `docker0` interface using `ip addr show docker0`

 Then, append to your `/etc/hosts` file the following:
 ```
 127.0.0.1 studio.localhost